Spreading speeds in reducible multitype branching random walk: Formulas for the speed

-The main objective here is to establish Propositions \ref{g formul lem 1}, which mainly gives an alternative formula the speed $\speedp{\Fd{g}_K}$, but a few other remarks are also included about computing the speed.
-This alternative formula for the speed plays a critical role in the proof of Proposition \ref{g formul lem 2}, which gives conditions for $\speedp{\Fd{g}_K}=\speedp{\Fd{f}_K}$.
+The main objective here is to establish Theorem~\ref{gformullem1} giving an alternative formula for the speed $\Gamma(g^{\ast}_K)$, which plays a critical role in the proof of Theorem~\ref{bestspeed}.
+A few other remarks are also included about computing the speed.